SnaveSutit/VanillaDiscordRelay/README.md

 1. Download VDR
 2. Put the unzipped folder somewhere on the machine that your Minecraft server is running
+3. Create a webhook in the discord channel you want to use as your minecraft chat
-3. Edit the config.json
+4. Edit the config.json with all the propper information
-4. Run `python start.py`
+5. Run `python start.py`
+6. Invite the bot to your discord
+7. In discord; Run `/upload_config` with your config.json attached to the message
+8. Done!